 The importance of reducing owner-operator expenses

-Making money by building a trucking business is all about finding a balance between increasing profits and reducing expenses.
+Building a successful trucking business is all about finding a balance between increasing profits and reducing expenses.

 Some expenses have a bigger impact on the business while others have less of an impact on it.